aachaval/aachaval/README.md

 <h3 align="left" id="macropower-title">:rocket: What I Do</h3>
-- Build dashboards (mainly with Power BI)
+Build dashboards (mainly with Power BI and Excel)
-- Automate reporting processes
+Automate reporting processes
-- Work with SQL and Python to clean and analyze data
+Work with SQL and Python to clean and analyze data
-- Explore data to find insights and patterns
+Explore data to find insights and patterns
-- Apply simple machine learning models (forecasting, classification, etc.)
+Apply simple machine learning models (forecasting, classification, etc.)

 <h3 align="left" id="macropower-title">:hammer_and_wrench: Tools I Use</h3>